geo-chen/rateunlimiter/README.md

 The rateunlimiter script can easily be plugged into proxies for the rotation of IP addresses (multi-threaded on multiple IP addresses), such as [Burp Suite's IP Rotate extension](https://github.com/RhinoSecurityLabs/IPRotate_Burp_Extension).
 Just specify the `--proxy-host` and `--proxy-port` values!

 ![IP Rotate](https://github.com/spigeo/rateunlimiter/blob/main/Documentation/Images/ss1.png?raw=true)

+## Dynamic Rate-Limiter Simulator
+We have a RL simulator for the pure purpose of testing the rateunlimiter out.